How to Turn One Piece of Content into 10 Posts with AI

 You do not need every platform.

 Many people get overwhelmed because they think they need to be everywhere.
-That creates more stress and often leads to poor content.

-Pick the places that make sense for your topic and your audience.
+Start with the places that make sense for your topic and your audience.

-Step 4: Ask AI to Rewrite for Each Platform
+Step 4: Ask AI to rewrite for each platform

 This is where AI becomes very useful.